-Facebook was one of my last remaining glimpses into my teenage daughter’s life.
+Social media is one of my last remaining glimpses into my teenage daughter’s life.
 Like most 14-year-olds, Emily indulged in a post-weekend ritual by posting pictures after a Friday night hangout, complete with captions and tagging.
-As her “friend,” viewing her wall kept me updated on her happenings.
+As her follower, viewing kept me updated on her happenings.

 We have a no computers in bedrooms policy in place in our house, so I can still walk by the office or the family room couch at any given moment and see my children’s computers.
 Yet, as time has gone on, Emily’s become more private.
 She’s figured out ways to circumvent our computer parental controls, like using earphones when video chatting and creating vault-like passwords to access her phone and computer.

 I respect my children’s privacy and Emily’s harmless and resourceful tactics to maintain her private teenage life, but, as her “friend”, I liked that I could see what was going on and stay updated.
 Viewing her pictures felt similar to driving my kids and their friends in the car–when they would forget that I was there.
 I would try to stay still, even if I wanted to change the radio station, so as not to risk reminding them that I was only inches away.
 Similarly, with social media, I avoided commenting on a status or “liking” a picture so that I could relatively anonymously enjoy my full access to photos.